nuray0/go-api-todo-app/README.md

 The server will start on localhost:8080.

-API Endpoints and curl Commands
-Below are the available endpoints and examples of how to test them using curl.
+## Below are the available endpoints and examples of how to test them using curl.

-## 1. Create a New To-Do Item
+### 1. Create a New To-Do Item
 To create a new To-Do item, send a POST request to /todos with JSON data.

 ```